St. Ives (1976 film): Plot

-Abner Procane hires Raymond St. Ives, a crime reporter and ex-policeman, to return five ledgers stolen from his safe.
+Abner Procane hires Raymond St. Ives, a crime reporter, novelist, and ex-policeman, to return five journals stolen from his safe.

 St. Ives becomes embroiled in the task and the deaths of those involved in the theft.
-The ledgers are eventually returned minus four pages, and St. Ives is drawn into robbery to try and right the situation.
+The ledgers are eventually returned minus four pages which detail Procane's plan for a robbery.
+St. Ives decides to join up with Procane and Janet and pull off the robbery.

 Cast

 Production

 The novel The Procane Chronicle was published in 1972 written by Ross Thomas under the pen name "Oliver Bleeck".
 The New York Times said "it should find ready acceptance among readers who like sophistication amid the welter."
 Film rights were bought in 1972 by Warner Bros who announced it would be made by director Dick Richards as the first of a two-picture deal (the other being W.W. and the Dixie Dancekings.
 Stanley Canter and Sidney Beckerman were to produce.

 The film took a number of years to be made.
 Eventually Charles Bronson signed to star, with J. Lee Thompson to direct.
 They later worked on eight other films together, including The White Buffalo, Caboblanco, 10 to Midnight, Murphy's Law, The Evil That Men Do, Death Wish 4: The Crackdown, Messenger of Death and Kinjite: Forbidden Subjects.

 Bronson's wife Jill Ireland had appeared in a number of his films but decided not to appear in St Ives.
 The female lead went to Jacqueline Bisset, who said the film "was less violent than most of Bronson's films, there is more of a romance."

 According to Phil Hardy in his book The Overlook Film Encyclopedia: The Gangster Film, Ingmar Bergman visited the set of the film and reported that Charles Bronson was "scandalously underestimated".

-The movie is also notable for early film cameos by Michael Lerner, Jeff Goldblum and Robert Englund.
+The movie is also notable for early film appearances by Michael Lerner, Jeff Goldblum and Robert Englund.
 Goldblum again portrayed a maniacal street punk, as he had in Death Wish (1974).